-The drug trastuzumab (Herceptin) has been used for many years to treat metastatic breast cancer.
-Now, it is also used to treat early breast cancer, including lymph node-positive and some lymph node-negative cancers.
+The drug trastuzumab (Herceptin) is used to treat metastatic breast cancer and early breast cancer (including lymph node-positive and some lymph node-negative cancers).

 How does trastuzumab work?

 Some breast cancers have high amounts of a protein called HER2/neu on the surface of the cancer cells (called HER2/neu-positive (HER2-positive) breast cancer).
 The HER2/neu protein is important for cancer cell growth.

 Trastuzumab is a specially made antibody that targets HER2-positive cancer cells.
 When attached to the HER2/neu protein, trastuzumab can slow or stop the growth of these cancer cells.

 The HER2/neu status of a tumor is determined by testing tissue removed during a biopsy.
 All newly diagnosed breast cancers are tested for HER2/neu status.